mienaikoe/ziyu/Chapters/9_Chapter.md

 The floor became an ocean of linens and he was sinking into them. *All of your fantasies.* This was something he had imagined ma'to ago, to trim away all his inhibitions and bathe in carnal desires with strangers.
 Such things were taboo in Heiko as a corruption of consciousness, especially to those who were bound.
 But then, everything had come to feel like a corruption of consciousness.
 He reached out to Lissa to touch hae blue luminating skin and pull hae closer.

+She said, "Never forget...
+I own you."

-The rest faded into the night, hidden forever from the mind as the luckiest of regretful memories are.
+The rest faded into the night, hidden forever from the mind where the luckiest of regretful memories live.

 ---